 Speaking of drinks and nibbles, it is the range of ciders which is most stunning.
 Ales on offer include those from the local Left Bank Brewery at Llangorse Lake near Brecon.
 Wines are more limited: there is normally a choice of three or four.

-As for the food, it typically amounts to £16 for three courses, or £12 for two courses.
+As for the food, it typically amounts to £16 for three courses.
 Food varies greatly, as a different person or group of people are responsible for cooking each week.
 Of course, if you go there enough times you develop a favourite and for Undiscovered Wales it is the lovely couple that prepare the best Indian food this side of Swansea.
 The occasional mouthwatering Moroccan food (tagines, lamb laden with apricots and almonds) also deserves special mention.
 Other themes that pervade are thick, mouthwatering vegetable soups and belly-grumblingly good pies with crusts to make farmhouse loaves feel insecure.
 It has been known, more than once, for pies to constitute the whole menu!
 But in truth you never know what you are getting, and unlike almost all rural pubs, where a few visits will have you worked through everything on the menu, there is always a new culinary surprise here – every single Saturday.

 At a glance